Stradivary/bakso-app/README.md

 - Interactive map powered by Leaflet.js
 - Role-based views for **customers** and **sellers**
 - Works offline with Progressive Web App (PWA) support
-- Secure backend powered by Supabase
+- Secure backend powered by Supabase Cloud
 - Optimized for mobile and desktop experiences

 ---